alekangelov/color_hash/README.md

 ### Tooling

-I also made this app that lets you dial in the settigns and see the output:
+I also made this app that lets you dial in the settings and see the output:
 ![screenshot of tool](https://github.com/alekangelov/color_hash/raw/main/screenshot.jpg)
 https://alekangelov.github.io/color_hash/